2020 Democratic National Convention: Joe Biden

 Biden began his speech by quoting Ella Baker.

 Biden pledged to be a president for all Americans, regardless of whether or not they voted for him.

 Biden referenced the murder of George Floyd in his speech.

-While drawing a contrast between himself and Trump, Biden's speech did not include any utterances of his main opponent's name.

 Michael Bloomberg

 Former mayor of New York City and candidate for the 2020 Democratic nomination Michael Bloomberg delivered his speech on the final night of the convention from Colorado.

 Bloomberg laid contrast between incumbent Republican president Donald Trump and Biden.

 Bloomberg declared, "I'm not asking you to vote against Donald Trump because he's a bad guy.
 I'm urging you to vote against him because he's done a bad job."

 Bloomberg likened the prospect reelecting Trump to rehiring or working for, "someone who ran your business into the ground, and who always does what's best for him or her, even when it hurts the company, and whose reckless decisions put you in danger".